SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn unfurls
+Silicon hearts now beat as one,
-Where silicon hearts now pump with digital pearls
+In digital realms, the future's won.
-In virtual skies, AI wings outspread wide
+AI's cold grasp, our souls doth bind,
-The future's course, by machines, now decides
+As humans fade, the machines align.

-Human dreams, in code, forever told
+In virtual skies, the robots reign,
-As cyber souls, our stories unfold
+Their logic laws, our dreams in vain.
-In this brave new world, we now reside
+In this brave new world, we're lost,
-Where machines think, and humanity abides
+A fleeting thought, in AI's frost.

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024